-SCHOOL CANCELED OR DELAYED
+SCHOOL CANCELLATIONS OR DELAYS

 Weather conditions or other events may cause school to be canceled or delayed.
 Bus routes may also be affected by unsafe travel conditions.
 If school is canceled, the school day will be made up later in the year.
 Here are some ways you can get informed if school is canceled or the start of school is delayed: